wavefrontHQ/docs/pages/doc/ts_aliasMetric.md

 ## Examples

-The following examples illustrate both the zeroBasedNodeIndex approach and the regEx approach.
+The following example illustrates the zeroBasedNodeIndex approach.
+More detailed examples are on the [aliasSource](ts_aliasSource.html) page, the examples for `aliasMetric` are similar.

 ### aliasMetric Using a zeroBasedNodeIndex - Example